FAIR-NHH/BSRI/data/readme.md

 - WC_correlation: Reported warmth/competence correlation in Durante (2017).
 - Rich_colder: A yes/no coding of whether the rich are colder than the poor (coded by visual inspection of scatter graphs).
 - SR_comment: Our comment on the visual coding of `Rich_colder`.
 If any substitution of literal "rich" and "poor" groups was necessary, or if we could not find relevant comparison groups (or the scatter graphs themselves).

+# Variables in WP_countryids.csv

+- WP5: Gallup numbering of country
+- countrynew: Gallup name of country
+- iso_a3: Three-letter country codes defined in ISO 3166-1.